Interdisciplinary research and technological impact: Evidence from biomedicine: Results

 Models 3--5 focus on each of the three dimensions of IDR separately.
-We find that the three dimensions have statistically significant, yet distinct, associations with the likelihood of being cited by patents.
-In particular, both variety and balance have positive effects, whereas disparity has a negative effect.
-Model 3 suggests that the size of the positive effect of variety is small; citing one more field is translated to a 3.2\% increase in the odds.
-Model 4, on the other hand, indicates that the effect size of the positive association between balance and likelihood of technological impact is pronounced; a one-unit increase of balance is associated with 191\% increase in the odds.
-Model 5 shows that for a one-unit increase in disparity, the odds of receiving patent citations are expected to decrease by a factor of 0.94, holding all control variables constant.
+We find that all the three dimensions have positive, statistically significant associations with the likelihood of being cited by patents.
+Model~3 suggests that after controlling for confounders, citing one more field is associated with a 8.9\% increase in the odds of getting cited by patents.
+Model~4 shows that the effect size of the positive association between balance and likelihood of technological impact is pronounced; a one standard deviation increase in balance produces, on average, a 0.2 increase in the log odds of getting patent citations.
+Model~5 shows that for a one standard deviation increase in disparity, we expect a 0.088 increase in the log odds of receiving patent citations, holding all control variables constant.

-Model 6 examines the three aspects of IDR together, reassuring that their associations with technological impact persist after controlling for each other.
-The effect size of variety remain similar to the Model 5 case---2.9\% increase in the odds.
-The effect size of balance decreases to 161\%, still a sizable effect.
-A one-unit increase of disparity is associated with decrease in the odds by a factor of 76\%--a larger effect than that in Model 5.
+Model~6 examines the three aspects of IDR together, indicating that after controlling for each other, the directions of the associations with technological impact still persist for variety and balance, whereas disparity now negatively affects technological impact.
+The effect size of variety remains similar to the Model~3 case---9.1\% increase in the odds for citing one more field.
+The effect size of balance halves from Model~4; a one standard deviation increase in balance is linked to a 0.11 increase in the log odds of getting cited by patents.
+A one standard deviation increase of disparity is associated with a 0.093 decrease in the log odds.
+The reason why the association for disparity is negative may be because there is a relatively strong correlation between disparity and variety (coefficient 0.454) and balance (coefficient 0.628).